AmbiqAI/heartkit/docs/modes/demo.md

             pass
     ```

-2. **Register the Backend**: Register the new backend with the [BackendFactory](../api/backends/backend.md) by calling the `register` method.
+2. **Register the Backend**: Register the new backend with the [BackendFactory](/heartkit/api/heartkit/backends/backend) by calling the `register` method.
 This method takes the backend name and the backend class as arguments.

-    ```python
+    ```py linenums="1"
     import heartkit as hk

     # Register the custom backend